-Cathryn Pilcher is the associate director of Spectrum – a statewide service specialising in personality disorder and complex trauma.
-She is also and an occupational therapist with more than 15 years’ experience in mental health, with expertise in working with people with personality disorder.
+Cathryn Pilcher is the associate director of Spectrum – a statewide service specialising in personality disorders and complex trauma.
+She is also an occupational therapist with more than 15 years experience in mental health, with expertise in working with people with personality disorders.

 Associate Professor Mat Coleman

 Highly experienced psychiatrist, Associate Professor Mat Coleman specialises in rural and remote health, and is a clinical director of public mental health services in two regions of WA.

 Mat is the inaugural chair of rural and remote mental health practice with the University of WA, and works with research and teaching colleagues in the Rural Clinical School of WA.
 He is an advocate for mental health training and workforce development that is fit for purpose, and resident in regional, rural and remote Australia and New Zealand and has served two terms as a commissioner with the National Mental Health Commission.